derobins/MACSio/doc/macsio_clargs.rst

 .. code-block:: shell

     ./macsio --help
+    Usage and Help for "./macsio" Defaults, if any, in square brackets after argument definition --multifile [] if specified, use a file-per-timestep --numCycles %d [10] specify the number of cycles to run --dims %d %f %d %f [25 5 35 7] specify size (logical and geometric) of mesh

 .. only:: internals

     Implementation Issues
     ^^^^^^^^^^^^^^^^^^^^^

-    However, the implementation has a few weaknesses which should be fixed
+    The implementation has a few weaknesses which should be fixed

     * Overly complex implementation
-    * Inconsistencies in JSON and MEM usage
+    * Inconsistencies in JSON and MEM routing usage
         * JSON handles *boolean* as *boolean*.
 MEM handles *boolean* as *int*.
         * When no-assign defaults is used, TOJSON routing creates JSON object which is missing the default entries entirely whereas TOMEM routing leaves specified memory locations untouched.
     * Do we really need *all* the english language help for an option in the executable itself?
         * Could put one-liners in the code and a URL to the RTD help page with full text there
+        * Does create a bit more of a maintenance burden in that most changes then require editing two places.
     * Help output is raggedy and unprofessional looking
-    * piping through ``fmt`` seems to have helped a bit
+        * Adding piping through ``fmt`` seems to have helped a bit
+        * Identation of argument groups is funky
     * Uses ``%f`` for *double* arguments.
 Should be ``%g``.
     * error logging dependency
     * in parallel MPI_COMM_WORLD is assumed